My key requirement for a file system layout is:

 change the name to something with a different first letter (that you can

-remember), or put it in a subdirectory (e.g. ~/code/other/npm
+remember), or put it in a subdirectory (e.g. ~/code/other/npm), which can then

 Summary